 - 5/5 J.D.
-Power rating for Local Agent customer service
+Power rating for customer satisfaction in New England

 - Platinum Choice offers some of the most extensive benefits

 - No restrictions for body shop repairs

-- Must talk to an agent to complete quote process
+- Must talk to an agent to complete the quote process

 - Fewer discounts than the average insurance company

 If you’re a military brat like me, you likely know about USAA.
 It receives high ratings in many insurance surveys.
 USAA is popular for its competitive rates and good customer service.
 In fact, it’s one of two providers to have an overall 5/5 J.D.
 Power rating.

-I also happen to be a USAA auto insurance member.
+I happen to be a USAA auto insurance member.
 I stay with USAA for its competitive premiums and great customer service.

 We have our policy with another home insurance provider.
 USAA is still more affordable than bundling with our home insurance.
 That’s the case for me, but it might be different for you.

 One benefit you might enjoy is accident forgiveness.
 You qualify when your household is accident-free for five years.
-If an at-fault accident happens, your premium won’t increase.
+And, if an at-fault accident happens, your premium won’t increase.

 You qualify for USAA membership in these instances: